cassidyjames/dippi/README.md

 [Read about the design and development on Medium](https://medium.com/@cassidyjames/introducing-dippi-de2b526464ae)

 ## Made for [elementary OS](https://elementary.io)

 Dippi is designed and developed on and for [elementary OS](https://elementary.io).
 Purchasing through AppCenter directly supports the development and ensures instant updates straight from me.
 Get it on AppCenter for the best experience.

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg?new)](https://appcenter.elementary.io/com.github.cassidyjames.dippi)

+Versions of Dippi may have been built and made available elsewhere by third-parties.
+These builds may have modifications or changes and **are not provided nor supported by me**.
+The only supported version is distributed via AppCenter on elementary OS.

 ## Developing and Building